KokiSecurityLab/CySA-Study-Notes/Technical_Paper_014.md

 ### 1. The Mechanics of the 3D Perspective Engine
 My brain does not fixate on the static orientation of a data point.
 Instead, it treats every piece of information as a volumetric architecture that can be inspected from infinite angles :

-・   **Volumetric Rotational Analysis :** By mentally "rotating" complex datasets, I can inspect the "underside" or the "interior" of a data structure.
+* **Volumetric Rotational Analysis :** By mentally "rotating" complex datasets, I can inspect the "underside" or the "interior" of a data structure.
 This is critical for detecting hidden inconsistencies designed to evade standard, surface-level security scans.
-・   **Simultaneous Global Scanning :** Unlike the traditional left-to-right reading pattern, I employ simultaneous scanning of entire datasets.
+* **imultaneous Global Scanning :** Unlike the traditional left-to-right reading pattern, I employ simultaneous scanning of entire datasets.
 Spatial intuition allows for the near-instantaneous recognition of global structural errors across massive networks.

 ### 2. trategic Advantages in Defense
 In modern threat hunting, this spatial intelligence provides decisive advantages :